 Pureology Purify Shampoo, $29.50 MSRP

 Looking for more personalized product recommendations?
-Use our salon locator to book an appointment at a salon near you.
+Use our salon locator to book an appointment with a stylist near you.